-Code of Practice Appeal Board - Constitution
+3 Code of Practice Appeal Board - Constitution

-3.1 Vacancies for independent members of the Appeal Board, including the Chair, are advertised in appropriate journals and/or the national press.

-The Appeal Board and its Chair are appointed by the ABPI Board.
-The appointment of independent members to the Appeal Board, including the Chair, is made following consultation with the Medicines and Healthcare products Regulatory Agency.

-- 3.2 The Appeal Board comprises: - an independent, legally qualified Chair - three independent registered medical practitioners appointed following consultation with the British Medical Association, one with recent experience as a general practitioner and one with recent experience as a hospital consultant treating patients - one independent registered pharmacist appointed following consultation with the Royal Pharmaceutical Society

-- one independent registered nurse prescriber appointed following consultation with the Royal College of Nursing - one independent member representative of the interests of patients - one member from an independent body involved in providing information on medicines - one independent lay member - four registered medical practitioners who are medical directors or senior executives of pharmaceutical companies - four directors or senior executives of pharmaceutical
+- 3.1 The Appeal Board comprises: - an independent, legally qualified Chair - three independent registered medical practitioners appointed following a check of the individual's credentials and history as held on the General Medical Council website - one of the three appointees must have recent experience as a general practitioner and one must have recent experience as a hospital consultant treating patients - two independent registered pharmacists appointed following a check of the individual's credentials and history as held on the General Pharmaceutical Council website - one independent registered senior nurse practitioner (minimum Band 7 or equivalent) appointed following a check of the individual's credentials and history as held on the Nursing and Midwifery Council website - one independent member representing the interests of patients - one independent lay member - four industry members being registered medical practitioners who are medical directors or senior executives of pharmaceutical companies - four industry members being directors or senior executives of pharmaceutical companies.

-One of the members from pharmaceutical companies may be retired, provided that the initial appointment is made within one year of the date of retirement.
+One of the industry members may be retired, provided that the initial appointment is made within one year of the date of retirement.